 religion or belief

-It will be noted that marriage, civil partnership, pregnancy and maternity are not explicitly protected; see: Harassment—Harassment which is not protected, below.
+Note that marriage, civil partnership, pregnancy and maternity are not explicitly protected; see: Harassment which is not protected, below.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.